I built a minimal clone of Lusha's sales prospecting feature, and in this article you'll get to see exactly how I did that:

 - Save API key to local storage

-- View details modal to display person experiences & education
+- View details modal to display person experiences and education

 Prerequisites